bentbot/Canada-Votes-2019/README.md

 `npm install`

-`node index.js` will build and host the project.
+`npm s` will build and host the project.

-The build will appear online at `http://localhost:8080/` and can be routed to a domain name with a server such as Nginx.
+The build will appear online at `http://localhost:8080/` and can be opened directly with a browser or routed to a domain with a webserver.

 ## Backend